wp-plugins/nifty-modal-popup/readme.txt

 <h4>Pro Version </h4> [purchase](http://woothemes-plugins.com/product/nifty-modal-window-effect/)

-The Pro version of this plugin provides
+The Pro version of this plugin provides the features above and also

 * Shortcode support inside the modal content itself so you can integrate forms,sliders,video,products from other plugins
 * Option to set the modal title background color